AaronLV/realsense_ros/README.md

 # realsense_ros
-I wewrite the ROS node for realsense camera SR300 for solving the misalignment between RGB image and Depth image
+I rewrite the ROS node for realsense camera SR300 for solving the misalignment between RGB image and Depth image
 * Used Realsense API: rs2::align
 * Camera version: realsense SR300